twolfson/nightlife/cities/california_san-francisco.md

 - Not a very dance oriented crowd
 - No cover?

-## Monarch
-- No cover for upstairs on weekdays
-- Tiny dance floor upstairs (has people but not packed)
-- Small dance floor downstairs (cover required, crowded not packed)
-- Trance, 80s, and pop but not in the best arrangement

-## Mighty
-- $30 average cover
-- Large dance floor
-- Crowded dance floor and bar

-## Rickshaw Stop
-- Music venue, not a club
-- Medium dance floor
-- Dance floor filled but not crowded

-## Supper Club
-- Small dance floor
-- $20 cover
-- Great electronic / pop music
-- Dance floor not too crowded

-## Warsaw theater
-- Music venue, not a club
-- Did not attend for a show yet

-## Vessel
-- $20 cover on average
-- $9 for a mixed drink
-- Crowded dance floor near DJ booth
-- Much less crowded from booth
-- Medium sized dance floor
-- Great electronic DJs frequent here

-## Armory Club
-- Nice bar
-- No cover
-- Tiny dance floor downstairs
-- $10 for mixed drink (but it is damn good)
-- Don't let the name/owners fool you.
-There is nothing offensive here.

-## Blondie's Bar and No Grill
-- Small dance floor
-- Pop / hip hop music
-- Crowded

-## The Cellar
-- No cover on Mondays
-- Virtually empty on Mondays
-- Small dance floor

-## Dovre club
-- Irish dive bar
-- Has people but not packed
-- No cover

-## Elixir
-- No cover
-- A step above dive bar
-- $7 for mixed drink

-## Grand Nightclub
-- Steep cover ($20)
-- Expensive drinks ($10 for vodka/sprite)
-- Expensive coat check ($5)
-- Medium dance floor
-- 2 floors with plenty of room to dance but you won't be "on the dancefloor"
-- Epitome of the quintissential club
-    - Black light LED
-    - Bubble bath spray
-    - Confetti
-    - Large bubble machine
-- Electronic / pop music
-- On/off crowded
-    - Weather balloons

-## Harlot
-- Medium dance floor
-- Electronic / pop music
-- Packed

 ## Mezzanine
 - Medium dance floor
 - Crowded with a little room to dance